sourcegraph/langur/Development.md

 [^1]: For other changes, you may need to tweak the schema in `deprecated_languages.yml` and adjust the codegen.

-After that, update the version tag and SHA in the Bazel configuration, and re-run the [code generation step](#code-generation).
+After that, update the version tag and SHA in the `WORKSPACE` file, and re-run the [code generation step](#code-generation).